openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 - **DOING:** migrate ip tables rules
   - on reverse proxy
   - (done) use fail2ban instead of iptables - see [How to use fail2ban to ban bots](./how-to-fail2ban-ban-bots.md)
-  - (done) we dont continue with the cron tail -n 10000 /srv/off/logs/access_log | grep search | /srv/off/logs/ban_abusive_ip.pl > /dev/null 2>&1 for now
+  - (wontfix) we dont continue with the cron tail -n 10000 /srv/off/logs/access_log | grep search | /srv/off/logs/ban_abusive_ip.pl > /dev/null 2>&1 for now
   - NOTE: in parallel we are setting up rate limiting with nginx which could then be combined with fail2ban on 409 errors (easy to add to auth error bans)
+  - **FIXME:** see how to have rules for images nginx which is directly on off2

 - **WONTFIX** fix all scripts (eg. split_gs1_codeonline_json.pl) which use /srv/codeonline/imports as input and /srv2/off/codeonline/imports as output !
   - codeonline is obsolete --> moved to obsolete